‘I May Not Get There With You’ — Remembering MLK’s Final Speech

 It’s Martin Luther King Jr. day.
 If you’re a teacher, or postal worker, you’re probably enjoying a day off.
 Otherwise, it’s doubtful.
-More and more often, holidays are only notable in that they get their own Google doodle.
+More and more often, federal holidays are only notable in that they get their own Google doodle.

 In our collective frantic and busy states, and in the fact that holidays come up yearly and are therefore often taken for granted, it’s all too easy to disregard the massive significance of the person we’re meant to be honoring.
 So, let’s take a few minutes to remember that MLK was a profoundly important figure in the history of this country.
 His words, actions, and leadership inspired change.
 He made us a better nation.